GenerallyHelpfulSoftware/SVGgh/README.md

 Handles shapes quite well such as paths, ellipses, circles, rectangles, polygons, polylines, and arcs with all the standard style attributes.
 Implements basic text and font handling, including rough text along a path.
 Implements both linear and radial gradients, including applying gradients to strokes and text.
 Implements scale invariant line widths.
 Provides a static UIView subclass, a UIControl button, and a segmented control.
 All are configurable from either nib or storyboards.
 Supports embedded bitmap images in standard formats.

 Can export to PDF, create UIImages, and print via the UIPrintInteractionController mechanism.

+Can be integrated into SwiftUI Views.
+See the card example in the Debugging App.

 In the Xcode debugger, you can use the QuickLook button (the eye icon) to see the contents of an SVGRenderer.